Can You Get Pregnant When Not Ovulating?

 When to See a Doctor

-The average menstrual cycle lasts 28-day days and the likelihood of getting pregnant varies depending on the phase you’re in.
-It really depends on when and if your ovary releases an egg and when you're having sex.
+The most commonly referenced menstrual cycle lasts 28-days and the likelihood of getting pregnant varies depending on the phase you’re in, when and if you ovulate, and when you're having sex.
 After all, it takes two to do the baby tango: An egg and a sperm.

-When your cycle is working as intended, if you have sex in the few days leading up to and including ovulation, you’re most likely to conceive.
-During other times of your menstrual phase, your chances of conception are greatly reduced.
+When your cycle is ‘regular’, if you have sex in the few days leading up to and including ovulation, you’re most likely to conceive.
+During other times of your menstrual phase, your chances of conception are lower (but not zero!)